 The University of Louisville has been taking a variety of steps to reduce the amount of waste generated on campus and to divert a greater percentage of our waste from going to landfills.
 Finding ways to minimize waste is hugely beneficial to our bottom line and to our climate impact, as every ton of our waste is hauled in diesel trucks over 35 miles from campus to the Valley View Landfill in Trimble County, KY at a cost of over $66/ton.
 Imagine how much money and pollution we could save by moving away from the disposable mindset!

-In 2018, UofL cut our total annual waste generation by two-thirds from peaks in 2016-17, when we had a significant number of demolition, construction, and renovation projects that produced unusual quantities of waste.
-Yet we still generate over 1 million pounds of waste each month!
-That represents about 34 pounds of waste each month for every student, faculty, and staff member at UofL, or more than one pound/person/day.
+In 2019, UofL continued cutting our total annual waste generation 3.5 fold from peaks in 2016-17, when we had a significant number of demolition, construction, and renovation projects that produced unusual quantities of waste.
+Yet we still generate 711,830 pounds of waste each month!
+That represents nearly 24 pounds of waste each month for every student, faculty, and staff member at UofL.
+(See our full 2019 Recycling Report.)

 We can do better!
 It is imperative that we step up our efforts to reduce the amount of solid waste produced on campus, and we can see the need to tackle this problem through a multifaceted, university-wide approach, as outlined in our 2021 Strategic Vision for Institutional Zero Waste.
 There is still much more we need to do in order to achieve our goal of Zero Waste.

 Recycling is a key principle, but true sustainability demands that it must always come AFTER efforts to significantly reduce waste generation in the first place and to reuse items whenever possible.
 UofL's Zero Waste programs include extensive recycling, reuse, composting, waste minimization, and other waste reduction efforts from the classroom to the construction site.